-Preparing DARIAH: Preparing for the construction of the Digital Research Infrastructure for the Arts and Humanities is a collaborative European project co-funded by the ESFRI e-Infrastructures programme, aiming at providing the foundations (strategic, financial, legal, technological and conceptual) for the timely design and construction of the digital infrastructure requisite for scholarly research in the arts, humanities and cultural heritage in Europe.
+Preparing DARIAH: Preparing for the construction of the Digital Research Infrastructure for the Arts and Humanities was a collaborative European project co-funded by the ESFRI e-Infrastructures programme, which aim was to provide the foundations (strategic, financial, legal, technological and conceptual) for the timely design and construction of the digital infrastructure requisite for scholarly research in the arts, humanities and cultural heritage in Europe.
 After the completion this preparatory project in February 2011, the DARIAH infrastructure is now moving through a transition phase aiming at entering the construction phase in the autumn of 2011.
 The DARIAH infrastructure is designed to help researchers become aware of resources available in repositories across Europe, and provide them with the means – the services and tools - to locate and access these resources, be it primary data, documentary evidence, or secondary, scholarly objects.

 DARIAH worked and still is working with communities of practice to:

 - explore and apply ICT-based methods and tools to enable new research questions to be asked and old questions to be posed in new ways